moderateepheezy/getverba-content/docs/content-pipeline/SECTION_INDEX_PAGINATION.md

 This document defines the canonical pagination convention for section indexes.

+**⚠️ Important: Indexes are automatically generated from entry documents.
+Do not edit index files manually.**

 ## File Naming Convention

 | Page | File Path |